-You may have read that closing a credit card can hurt your credit score, but does that mean you have to leave credit cards open forever just to protect your credit score?
-If you're trying to keep your credit score in good standing, knowing how long you should keep a credit card open will help you decide which credit credit cards to keep open and which you can close.
+Closing a credit card can hurt your credit score, but does that mean you have to leave credit cards open forever to protect your credit score?
+If you're trying to keep your credit score in good standing, you'll want to be careful about which credit cards you keep open and which you close.

 Unused credit cards carry a risk of fraud.
-If you aren't using the credit card it may take you longer to detect fraudulent charges.
-Plus, your credit card issuer may inactivate or cancel your credit card if you don't use it for several months.
+If you aren't using the credit card, it may take you longer to detect fraudulent charges.
+Plus, your credit card issuer may deactivate or cancel your credit card if you don't use it for several months.
 Use your credit cards periodically and always read your billing statements, even if you think you have a zero balance.

 After a Late Payment

-Keep in mind that closing your credit card doesn’t erase the credit history from your credit report.
-The late payments will still be reported for the seven year credit reporting time limit.
+Closing your credit card doesn’t erase the credit history from your credit report.
+The late payments will still be reported for the seven-year credit reporting time limit.